 More than a quarter of Lynchburg residents live in a food desert, according to a study by the USDA.
 That’s more than any other city in Virginia.
 Lynchburg Grows had been addressing this challenge through its support of community gardens, but the staff and board wanted to do more.
 In 2015, Live Healthy Lynchburg, in cooperation with Lynchburg Grows, came up with the idea of the mobile produce van.
 Together, they secured funding from Centra Foundation and purchased a 1996 Chevy van, then met with local church leaders to help them identify logical drop-off points in the areas with the most need.

-Nearly all of Lynchburg Grows' day-to-day activities are aimed at serving the local community, from farm events like Volunteer Day, to regularly scheduled farm tours, to the 8,000 lbs of food distributed to the Lynchburg area through our partnerships with Society of St. Andrew, St. John’s Episcopal Church, and Morris Campus Farm.
+Nearly all of Lynchburg Grows' day-to-day activities are aimed at serving the local community, from farm events like Volunteer Day, to group farm tours, to the thousands of pounds of food distributed to the hungry in the Lynchburg area through our produce-growing partnerships with St. John’s Episcopal Church and Holy Trinity Lutheran Church.